 Contact: Jackie Cook

 The Prayer Shawl Ministry welcomes your talent to knit prayer shawls to comfort the sick and infirmed.
 All skill levels are welcomed.
-Yarn and needles are provided.
-If you would like to help but are unable to make the time, please let us know.
 We are happy to provide the supplies and instructions.

 From visits to the Jacksonville Symphony and Alhambra Dinner Theater to tour of homes and home socials, St. Mark’s active retiree group participates in many events throughout the year.